2018 GMC Terrain video preview

 GMC has a one-two punch when it comes to crossovers segment with its larger Acadia, which is available with three-rows of seats, and its smaller Terrain.

-Now that the second-generation Acadia has been launched its time to turn our attention to the smaller sibling, the Terrain.
+Now that the second-generation Acadia has been launched it's time to turn our attention to the smaller sibling, the Terrain.

 While the new Acadia moved GMC’s design language forward, it’s the new 2018 Terrain that really seems to signal the next chapter for the brand.
 It’s stronger, sharper, and has more sculpting than before.
 There’s a distinct profile thanks to the unique D-pillar treatment.